tonyscottpage/site/_posts/2014-08-18-inspired-by.markdown

 Alongside the obvious differences in working hours and remote-working, is an emerging big new one: the sharing and collborating economy.
 Of course this would bring a quite different answer to the age-old question leaders have to ask: how do we bring the best from others?

-I will be looking out for evidence and for answers.
+Now I am looking out for evidence and for answers, while also reflecting on all all those cats in my sack.

+A couple of questions: what inspires you?
+What are you finding is inspiring for those you lead?